TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ```

 > [Note]
 > The cinder-csi-plugin container image is maintained in NHN Cloud NCR.
 Since the cluster configured in a closed network environment is not connected to the Internet, it is necessary to configure the environment to use a private URI in order to receive images normally.
-For information on how to use Private URI, refer to the [NHN Cloud Container Registry (NCR)](/Container/NCR/en/user-guide/#private-uri).
+For information on how to use Private URI, refer to the [NHN Cloud Container Registry (NCR) User Guide](/Container/NCR/en/user-guide/#private-uri).

 <a id="encrypted-block-storage-integration-static-provisioning"></a>